 Parodied by Kung Fu Hustle, where the hero has inherited greatness in his chi, which spontaneously emerges upon emerging from a cocoon.

 Star Wars' Luke Skywalker never had more than a few days worth of actual Jedi training.
-He got a few hours of school aboard the Millennium Falcon with Obi-Wan, then a few days in Dagobah with Yoda...
-And that's it!
+He got a few hours of school aboard the Millennium Falcon with Obi-Wan, and learned enough for the Force to guide him as he blew up the Death Star.

-Luke Skywalker got lucky with severing Vader's hand during that last fight.
-Vader was already wavering in his resolve to convert Luke, as evidenced by the regret in his voice during his earlier conversation with Luke in the lift.
-Luke, however, was dead set on killing Vader at that moment.
-However, Luke regained himself and threw away his saber, choosing death at the Emperor's hands over killing his father.
-This was enough to move Vader to sacrifice himself to kill the Emperor so that Luke might live.
-So if anything, it showed that Yoda was right, and that Luke was definitely not prepared to face either Vader or the Emperor, while Vader ended up being the one to defeat the Emperor and save the Galaxy.
+In Return of the Jedi, Luke is able to hold his own against Vader, but Vader was already wavering in his resolve to convert Luke, as evidenced by the regret in his voice during his earlier conversation with Luke in the lift.
+Luke, however, was dead set on killing Vader.
+But he still refuses to kill Vader, and the latter sacrifices himself to kill the Emperor so that Luke might live.
+So, if anything, it showed that Yoda was right, and that Luke was definitely not prepared to face either Vader or the Emperor, while Vader ended up being the one to defeat the Emperor and save the Galaxy.